impleri/block-skills/readme.md

 ### Caveat

 Because of how events are fired, KubeJS `BlockEvents.rightClicked` events will only be triggered with the _original_ block.
-Make sure that you reuse the same `player.can()` or `player.cannot()` restrictions on any skill change handlers.
+Make sure that you reuse the same `player.can()` or `player.cannot()` restrictions on any relevant skill change handlers connected to interacting with a block.
 For example, if you are hiding `minecraft:diamond_ore` as `minecraft:stone` but are also triggering a skill change when a player uses redstone on diamond_ore, right clicking on the hidden diamond ore with redstone in hand will still trigger the skill update if it's not restricted with the same conditions that the hidden block is using.

 ## Developers